babel/babel/eslint/babel-eslint-config-internal/README.md

 ## eslint-config-babel
 ---

-eslint config for the babel codebase (copied from eslint-config-kittens)
+ESLint config for the Babel codebase (originally taken from `eslint-config-kittens`)